-Once we receive a complaint about a nurse, midwife or nursing associate's practice, we need to look at the complaint in more detail and decide our next steps.
+Once we receive a concern about a nurse, midwife or nursing associate's practice, we need to look at the concern in more detail and decide our next steps.

-There are four stages of our screening decision, which are:
+There are three stages of our screening decision, which are:

 - Step one: Do we have a written concern about a nurse, midwife or nursing associate on our register?

 - Step two: Is there evidence of a serious concern that could need us to take regulatory action to protect the public?